Over Easy: 4 Gentle Alternatives to Inversions

 3. Come to Tabletop Pose with your hips over your knees, pressing firmly into your shins and tops of feet, and your inner thighs spiraling backward.

-4. Drape your torso over the blanket roll, so that your chest falls on the blanket roll and your head moves toward the block.
+4. Drape your torso over the blanket roll so that your chest falls on it and your head moves toward the block.

 5. Place one hand on each block.
 Spread your fingers, slightly lift your forearms, and spin your biceps gently up – all in order to stabilize the pose and avoid straining any involved upper-body parts.